Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: EPD in Parallel Configuration

-In Figs. \ref{Fig: PPLossy}(b) and (c), we vary $\gamma_{1}$ and assumed $\gamma_{2}=0$, whereas in Figs. \ref{Fig: PPLossy}(d) and (e), we perturbed $-\gamma_{2}$ and assumed $\gamma_{1}=0$.
+In the lossy circuit, we use the same values of lossless parallel-parallel configuration for the resonators and gyration resistance plus the two resistances.
+In Figs. \ref{Fig: LossyPPDispersion}(a) and (b), we vary $\gamma_{1}$ and assume $\gamma_{2}=0$, whereas in Figs. \ref{Fig: LossyPPDispersion}(c) and (d), we perturb $-\gamma_{2}$ and assume $\gamma_{1}=0$.
+In fact, when we vary $\gamma_{1}$ or $\gamma_{2}$, we actually vary $R_{1}$ or $R_{2}$, while keeping constant $C_{1}$ and $C_{2}$.
 When $\gamma_{1}=\gamma_{2}=0$, the EPD frequency is the same as the one found earlier for the lossless configuration in Section \ref{subsec:PP}.
-Figs. \ref{Fig: PPLossy} (b)-(e) show the bifurcation of the real and imaginary parts of eigenfrequencies on both sides of the EPD.
+Figures \ref{Fig: LossyPPDispersion}(a)-(d) show the bifurcation of the real and imaginary parts of eigenfrequencies on both sides of the EPD.
 It means that the circuit is very sensitive to both positive and negative variations in the resistance value.
-The angular eigenfrequencies are complex-valued for any amount of losses, and the circuit is in the self-oscillation regime.
-The circuit's signal oscillates with the frequency associated with the real part of the unstable eigenfrequency, and the signal is exponentially growing based on the unstable imaginary part of the eigenfrequency.
+The angular eigenfrequencies are complex-valued for any amount of loss and the circuit is in the self-oscillation regime.
+The circuit's signal oscillates with the frequency associated with the real part of the unstable eigenfrequency, and the signal grows exponentially based on the unstable imaginary part of the eigenfrequency.
 The calculated results show that we achieve higher sensitivity when perturbing $\gamma_{2}$.
-In order to compensate instability effect of the losses in the circuit, an independent parallel gain could be added to each resonator, but this is not pursued here.